 - Open-heart surgery may also be done to repair ASD.
 In this operation, the septum can be closed using stitches.
 Another way to cover the hole is with a patch.

 - The ventricular septum is the wall between the left and right ventricles (lower chambers) of the heart.
 A hole in the ventricular septum is called a VSD.
 This hole lets blood with oxygen mix with used blood returning to the lungs.
 Over time, irregular heartbeats and other heart problems can happen.

 - By age 1, most small VSDs close on their own.
-However, those VSDs that do stay open after this age may need to be closed.
+However, those VSDs that do stay open after this age may need to be closed with surgery.

-- Larger VSDs, such as small ones in certain parts of the ventricular septum, or ones that cause heart failure or endocarditis, (inflammation) need open-heart surgery.
+- Larger VSDs and small ones in certain parts of the ventricular septum, or ones that cause heart failure or endocarditis, (inflammation) need open-heart surgery.
 The hole in the septum is most often closed with a patch.

 - Some septal defects can be closed without surgery.
 The procedure involves passing a small wire into the heart and placing a small device to close the defect.

 - Tetralogy of Fallot is a heart defect that exists from birth (congenital).
 It usually includes four defects in the heart and causes the baby to turn a bluish color (cyanosis).